nOkuda/dummy-tess-api/mkdocs-site/docs/endpoints/stopwords.md

 {
   "data": {
-    "works": ["DEADBEEF"],
+    "works": ["DEADBEEFDEADBEEFDEADBEEF"],
     "list_size": 15
   },
-  "message": "No text can be found with the identifier provided (DEADBEEF)."
+  "message": "No text can be found with the identifier provided (DEADBEEFDEADBEEFDEADBEEF)."
 }
 ```